St. Luke’s launches new COVID-19 vaccine registry

 “The change is the direct result of feedback, and is designed to help reduce frustration and save people time,” St. Luke’s stated.

-Idaho has been receiving about 40,000 doses per week of the approved Pfizer and Moderna two-dose vaccines, with that number boosted by more than 13,000 last week with the first shipment of the newly approved one-dose Johnson & Johnson vaccine.
-As of Saturday evening, 434,462 doses of COVID-19 vaccines had been administered in Idaho, with 156,618 people being fully vaccinated.
+Idaho has been receiving about 40,000 doses per week of the approved Pfizer and Moderna two-dose vaccines.
+That number was boosted by more than 13,000 last week with the first shipment of the newly approved one-dose Johnson & Johnson vaccine.
+As of Tuesday morning, 451,424 doses of COVID-19 vaccines had been administered in Idaho, with 166,769 people deemed fully vaccinated.

 Post a comment as